 Holiday Tips to Keep Your Pets Safe

-WE WISH YOU A MERRY CHRISTMAS -Happy Howlidays!
+WE WISH YOU A MERRY CHRISTMAS - Happy Howlidays!
 As you gear up for all the hustle and bustle of the holiday festivities, make sure your furry companion is included in a safe way.

 Keep your pets routine, diet, and exercise as normal as possible to reduce the chance of stress, gastric or injury related issues.

 LET IT SNOW, LET IT SNOW, LET IT SNOW - Extreme cold weather, snow, ice and ice treatments, can be especially hard on pets.
 Exposure to these elements and chemicals can cause frostbite, hypothermia, and toxicities.
 Senior, overweight, and diabetic dogs may be affected by elements sooner than a younger, healthier pet.
 Shorten walks and exercise to reduce overexertion, which can lead to sore, stiff muscles.
 Dry your pets fur and wipe down feet after walks.
 Salt and other chemicals are toxic and we all know pets do lick their feet!
-Better yet, make sure to protect their feet with protective footwear like Healers Urban Walker Dog Booties .(NOW AVAILABLE AT TARGET STORES & TARGET.COM) Dogs paw pads have merocrine glands.
+Better yet, make sure to protect their feet with protective footwear like Healers Urban Walker Dog Booties .
+Dogs paw pads have merocrine glands.
 These glands are sweat glands and assist in regulating your dog's internal temperature.
 When there are severe injures to paw pads, there is a possibility of this affecting that cooling regulatory process.
 Keep your pet warm with protective outerwear like Spot-Lite LED Lighted Jackets.
 These protective jackets will repel rain and snow while providing warmth against environmental elements, and are also a great safety factor keeping your pet visible in low light conditions.
-Be sure you have your personal contact information on collars in case your pet is lost!
+Always have your personal contact information on collars or tags in case your pet is lost!

 BABY IT'S COLD OUTSIDE - Antifreeze is good for your car but it can kill your pet, even in small amounts!!!
 If your pet is vomiting, appears lethargic or drunk, get them to an emergency hospital quickly - time is key with this toxicity, even small amounts can prove fatal.
 Check for hidden treasures - honk your car horn or check underneath the hood, wheel wells and car carriage for any small animals that may be taking shelter from the cold.